London Underground O and P Stock: Experiments

 In 1967, London Underground experimented with injection moulded plastic seats in the centre of CP Stock trailer 014082, in an attempt to address the then-emerging problem with vandalism.
 The London Underground did not pursue the idea further, because passengers considered them to be uncomfortable, but vandal-resistant plastic seats became common on many metro systems, such as Algiers, Barcelona (TMB lines), New York City and Shanghai.
 Trailer 014082 kept the plastic seats until it was scrapped in 1971.

 Withdrawal and preservation

-The introduction of C77 stock on the Edgware Road services allowed CO/CP Stock cars to be scrapped, and from January 1980 the remainder was replaced by new D78 stock.
+The introduction of C77 stock on the Edgware Road services in the late 1970s allowed some CO/CP Stock cars to be scrapped, and from January 1980 the remainder was replaced by new D78 stock.
 The last trains ran in service in 1981, when two six-car trains operated special workings.

 One complete unit DM 53028, T 013063 and DM 54233 has been preserved at the Buckinghamshire Railway Centre.
 The driving motor 54233 was the one that was rebuilt using one end of a Q38 trailer in 1941.

 A DM 54256 was also preserved at the Walthamstow Pumphouse Museum but moved to Whitwell & Reepham railway station after a clearout of many of the museum's items, and now is privately owned in an undisclosed location in Essex.

 Vehicles 53028 and 013063 are CO Stock and 54233 and 54256 are CP Stock.